INDAPlus20/brynolv-evper-ofjall-project/README.md

 The debugger suggested is GDB.
 GDB can be found in many package repositories, and can also be compiled and installed [from source](https://www.gnu.org/software/gdb/download/).

 A script for GDB is supplied in the root of the project, called `debug.gdb`.
 Running `gdb -x debug.gdb` **while a QEMU session is running** will start GDB and continue execution until the call to `_start()`, the entry point of the kernel.
+Note that `debug.gdb` loads the debug symbols from the `debug` build, and if QEMU is running a release build, the symbols loaded will not be correct.
+As such, `debug.gdb` should never be run with a QEMU session started by `./build run gdb release`.